Tidying up your Next.js project

 Let’s create a new App.tsx component in app/ and add the following code:

-Calling the start() method
+Calling the connect() method

 We’ll add a button to connect to the Daily Bot (and disable it once we’re connected):